Lawn bowls at the 1938 British Empire Games

-The lawn bowls competition at the 1938 British Empire Games took place in Waverley, Sydney, from 7 to 9 February 1938.
+Lawn bowls at the 1938 British Empire Games was the third appearance of the Lawn bowls at the Commonwealth Games.

+Competition took place at the Waverley Bowls Club in Waverley, Sydney, Australia, from 7 to 9 February 1938.

 Horace Harvey won the singles going undefeated, New Zealand won the pairs and fours (the latter after a gold medal play off).

+New Zealand topped the medal table by winning two of the three gold medals available.